braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 ---
-nav_title: Integration Overview
+nav_title: Integration overview
-article_title: Getting started&#58; Integration Overview
+article_title: Getting started&#58; Integration overview
 page_order: 1
 description: "This article is a good place to start if you're just beginning with Braze and trying to get an onboarding overview.
 Links from this article connect to essential Braze topics."
 platform:
   - iOS
   - Android
   - Web
+  - React Native
+  - Flutter
+  - Cordova
+  - Roku
+  - Swift
+  - Unity
 ---

 # Getting started: Integration overview